SmarterApp/RDW_Documentation/docs/Troubleshooting.md

 #### Student Groups - Invalid Upload Status

 A number of users were having problems uploading student group CSV files.
 One of them provided a screen shot showing that the file was accepted but then switch to Upload Status `Invalid` (Upload ID = 234).
+The information provided by the user varies; typically they know their email and might know the upload id since it is displayed on the screen.

 A quick check in the database shows that the status is invalid but the error message isn't that useful:
 ```sql